richmarr/node-filechangeemitter/README.md

-Simple module that watches a given set of file system locations and
+Simple module that watches a given set of file system locations and emits events when files are changed.

 Install
 -------